About Tufnell Park Film Club

 What films do we show?

 Doing our best to abide by Billy Wilder's commandment 'Thou shalt not bore' it could be anything from a Hollywood classic, forgotten gem or a cult favourite.
 The twist is that every two weeks the film is linked to the one screened a fortnight before.
 We select three films somehow connected to that week's screening, and afterwards the audience vote for which one we show next.
 On the other weeks we'll show something connected to a recent event or as part of a festival.

-Members can reserve seats by simply emailing us and we'll hold your seat until 7.50pm (10 minutes before the screening starts).
+Members can reserve seats for the upcoming film by simply emailing us at email@example.com and we'll hold your seat until 7.50pm (10 minutes before the screening starts).

 Northern Line: Tufnell Park